clearlinux/clear-linux-documentation/source/mixer.rst

    use as a "workspace" for mixing.
 For these steps, assume that the workspace location is :file:`/home/clr/mix`.

 #. **Configure builder.conf**.
-The :command:`bundle-chroot-builder` uses a specific
+The :command:`bundle-chroot-builder` uses a
-   configuration file, located in ``/usr/share/defaults/bundle-chroot-builder``.
+   specific configuration file, located in ``/usr/share/defaults/bundle-chroot-builder``.
 You must edit the :file:`builder.conf` to point to the correct path for ``BUNDLE_REPO``.
    Optionally, you may set a different ``YUM_CONF`` path to use if you do not wish to use the provided default.
-   Do not edit the conf in ``/usr/share/defaults/bundle-chroot-builder``, this is a template provided by the mixer bundle.
-Copy it to ``/etc/bundle-chroot-builder/``, to your current workspace, or a directory you wish to hold your configs in.
-In this case, copy it to ``/etc/bundle-chroot-builder/``, and edit :file:`builder.conf` such that::
+Do not edit the conf in
+   ``/usr/share/defaults/bundle-chroot-builder``; this is a template provided by the mixer bundle.
+Copy it to ``/etc/bundle-chroot-builder/``, to your current workspace, or to a directory where you want your configs.
+For this to work, copy it to ``/etc/bundle-chroot-builder/``, and edit :file:`builder.conf` such that::

       [Builder]